Kuckelkorn/Assignment-Project-Tech/README.md

-# Assignment-Project-Tech
+# Ez Date
-Make a dating site
+Dating made as easy as squeezing a lemon

 ## Summary
 Welcome to Ez Date, this is a dating site that makes finding a match as easy as squeezing a lemon ( easy peasy lemon squeezy)